sohanrishabhpant/Jimjam/webpage_and_creating_database/README.md

--->Run thingspeak_to_database.py to send data from thingspeak to database.db -->Now run app.py for the webpage, a led control will be displayed on the localhost.
+- Run thingspeak_to_database.py to send data from thingspeak to database.db
+- Run app.py for the webpage, a led control will be displayed on the localhost.